lalitkumarj/OMSCategory/working_copy/README_FIRST.txt

     *the "working_copy" folder of our git repository is located at /path/to/working_copy/ *(recommended) you've cloned your main branch of sage and this clone is your active branch

-# 1. Make sure assumptions are true, in paritular you should have a copy of our git repository on your computer
+# 1. Make sure assumptions are true, in particular you should have a copy of our git repository on your computer

 # 2. Apply patches to the Sage library:
      sage -sh